- 1 (2-3 lb) filet of beef trimmed and tied

 Place beef on a baking sheet and pat outside dry with a paper towel.
 Spread butter on with your hands.
 Sprinkle evenly with salt and pepper.
 Roast for 25 minutes for rare and 30 minutes for medium-rare.

-Remove beef from the oven, cover it tightly with aluminum foil, and allow it to rest at room temperature for 20 minutes.
+Remove beef from oven, cover it tightly with aluminum foil, and allow it to rest at room temperature for 20 minutes.

 To make the sauce, in a medium saucepan over medium-high heat, bring cream to boil then continue to boil rapidly until it’s thickened, like a white sauce, stirring occasionally, 30-35 minutes.